ETC-A/etca-spec/base-isa.md

 3) Designed to allow for building a larger immediate value.
 To reach the full 16 bit one extra `NOT` instruction may be required.
 4) Primary indent is that these are used with immediate.
 Exact assignment of ports is still floating.
 At least the level IO and the CPU status/extension control should be present.
 5) While logical left and right shift are not defined, they can be emulated with the existing instructions.
+6) The C and O flags are in an undefined state after execution of these instructions

 #### Input and Output Instructions